 Here’s what you need to know about Peter Nelson:

 1. He Was Reportedly Advising the Pair Behind the Scenes & Looking for a New Contract for the Duo Despite Their Existing Contract

-The Post’s insider source revealed that the feud has been enhanced by the actions of Franklyn’s new boyfriend, Nelson.
-The Post reported that the HBO Sports executive vice president has been advising the hosts behind the scenes and shopping the podcast to new owners despite their existing contract with Barstool Sports.
+The Post’s insider source revealed that the feud was enhanced by the actions of Franklyn’s new boyfriend, Nelson.
+The Post reported that the HBO Sports executive vice president had been advising the hosts behind the scenes and shopping the podcast to new owners despite their existing contract with Barstool Sports.
 The insider added that thanks to Nelson, Franklyn and Cooper were offered a deal with a podcast network called Wondery: “He was quietly shopping them even though they were still under contract with Barstool.”